tthmok/599.90/project.md

 * How clear are the results of your team meetings?
 For example, include who was at each meeting, what tasks were assigned to each person, what aspects of the project were discussed or reviewed.
 * How realistic is the timeline?

-***Sketches***
-Each person in your team should create at least 5 sketches of potential interactions in your application.
-Thus there should be at least 15 sketches in your report.
-You will be graded on clarity of your sketches as individuals.
-You don't have to be an artist just try to make things clear and understandable.
-Use labelling and additional notes liberally on sketches to help explain.

-***Presentation***
-You will develop and give a five-minute presentation based on your proposal.

-***Deliverable***
-This component should be submitted as a PDF report via your Slack project channel.
-Sketches should be included in the document (or via self-contained zip file if using some external tool).
-Summaries of team meetings should also be included as an appendix.

 ## Part 2: Progress Report and Critique

 This report should provide a clear understanding of the expected user experience, the challenges your team has faced, and how you will resolve or address these challenges.
 You should provide a video prototype of your expected user experience, where components that have been developed should be shown in "working" order, and the other components mocked up.
 Your progress report should illustrate the depth of your design exploration.
 How you explore your design and provide evidence of that exploration is up to you and will be unique for each project.
 Some possible ideas include but are not limited to; creating additional sketches, simple prototypes, feedback from peers, and performing a heuristic evaluation.
 You should revisit your timeline.